japinell/KU-CBC-Homework-20-React-Portfolio/README.md

 ## Credits

 I would like to recognize the work of other developers and designers at [Codepen.io](https://codepen.io/), whose webpage templates inspired me in building the layout for my application.
 The Codepen website has a host of amazing work from smart developers and designers.
-I intend to _root for_ those guys and girls, and more importantly, share my work as I progress in my journey of consolidating myself as **Full Stack Web and Mobile Developer**.
+I intend to _root for_ those guys and girls, and more importantly, share my work as I progress in my journey of establishing myself as a **Full Stack Web and Mobile Developer**.
 I recommend you visiting the website for inspiring work and for finding the human resources you need for your projects.

 ## License